sign-language-processing/sign-language-processing.github.io/src/index.md

 #### Pose-to-Video

-Pose-to-Video, also known as motion transfer or skeletal animation in the field of robotics and animation, is the conversion of a sequence of poses to a realistic-looking video.
+Pose-to-Video, also known as motion transfer or skeletal animation in the field of robotics and animation, is the conversion of a sequence of poses to a video.
-This task is the final "rendering" for sign language production to make the produced sign language look human.
+This task is the final "rendering" of sign language in a visual modality.

-@pose:chan2019everybody demonstrates a semi-supervised approach where they take a set of videos, run pose-estimation with OpenPose [@pose:cao2018openpose], and learn an image-to-image translation [@isola2017image] between the rendered skeleton and the original video.
+@pose:chan2019everybody demonstrate a semi-supervised approach where they take a set of videos, run pose estimation with OpenPose [@pose:cao2018openpose], and learn an image-to-image translation [@isola2017image] between the rendered skeleton and the original video.
-They demonstrate their approach to human dancing, where they can extract poses from a choreography, and render any person as if they were dancing that dance.
+They demonstrate their approach on human dancing, where they can extract poses from a choreography and render any person as if they were dancing that dance.
 They predict two consecutive frames for temporally coherent video results and introduce a separate pipeline for a more realistic face synthesis, although still flawed.